PaxGunner/OldSurvivors-BETA/README.md

 **Credits:**

-**Oleg - for his amazing project which makes creating old survivors so much easier.**
+**Oleg - for his amazing project which has Material Maps & Socket Attachments options and general easy use in CustomizationItemDB